-But that is not to say that the path is clear for Fondo Paez farmers.
-Climate change increasingly wreaks havoc on their harvests, with unseasonable rains, heat waves and, as in so much of Latin America, severe leaf rust, also known as the dreaded roya.
-Fondo Paez suffered the brunt of this infestation some four years ago.
-But their members are only now coming back with full production levels.
-In the meantime, these have been challenging years.
-Many families have depended upon other crops and products such as corn, potatoes, beans, a variety of root vegetables, cows’ milk and cheese, and the manufacturing of panela; a bi-product of sugar cane to complement what little coffee sales they had, while working their field renovations towards full coffee production recovery.
-We began importing from Fondo Paez in 2004.
-Since then, we have purchased more than 2 million pounds of their fine coffee and have followed their development closely – both with site visits and regular communication, as well as offering roaster and staff support as they worked through a very tough time with their production and field renovation.
+However, that’s not to say the path for Fondo Paez farmers has always been easy.
+Climate change increasingly wreaks havoc on their harvests, with unseasonable rains, heat waves, and- as in so much of Latin America- severe leaf rust, also known as the dreaded ‘roya’.
+After suffering the scourge, Fondo Paez members have slowly climbed their way back to full production levels.
+Still, many families turned to other crops and products such as corn, potatoes, beans, a variety of root vegetables, cows’ milk and cheese, and the manufacturing of panela; a bi-product of sugar cane, to supplement coffee sales and hedge against risk.

 Asociacion Kwe'sx Uma Kiwe Peykajn Mjinxisa Fondo Paez